-Mortgage interest that exceeds these limits is personal interest and is no longer deductible.
+Mortgage interest that exceeds these limits is nondeductible.

-Investment interest is deductible on the 1991 return but is limited to the amount of net investment income.
+Investment interest is deductible on the 1992 return and is limited to the amount of net investment income.
 Investment interest is interest paid on debt incurred to buy investment property.
 It does not include investments in passive activities or activities in which the taxpayer actively participates, including the rental of real estate.
 Net investment income is gross investment income (including interest, dividends, taxable portion of annuities, certain royalties and net gains but not net losses from sales) less investment expenses (excluding interest).
-Investment interest disallowed because of last year's limitation may be carried forward to the 1991 return.
+Investment interest disallowed because of last year's limitation may be carried forward to the 1992 return.